ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My research interests revolve around **Development Economics**, **Urban Dynamics**, and **Intergenerational Governance**, with a focus on how economic growth and policy interventions shape long-term social and spatial transformations while fostering equitable and sustainable development.
-I am also interested in **Social Networks and Interactions**, particularly in understanding how social structures, institutional mechanisms, and economic/urban policies influence wealth distribution, mobility, and the welfare of future generations.
+I am also interested in **Social Networks and Interactions**, particularly in understanding how social structures, institutional mechanisms, and urban policies influence mobility and the welfare of future generations.

 My first name is pronounced rway-ee.